finom/docs.vovk.dev/docs/worker.md

 }
 ```

-Vovk.ts turns them both into an async generator.
+Vovk.ts turns them both into an async generators when they're imported from **vovk-client**.

 ```ts
 import { HelloWorker } from 'vovk-client';